 The DFP handbook contains the following principle on the managing of public money:

 1.1.2 At a high level the principles in this handbook apply to public services in NI, complementing the guidance on good governance in the Code of Good Practice on Corporate Governance in Central Government Departments (the Corporate Governance Code).

-HM Treasury has provided such guidance: Corporate governance in central government departments: July 2011 - Code of good practice 2011:
+HM Treasury has provided such guidance: Corporate governance in central government departments: July 2011 - Code of good practice 2011 [2017 update]: